benediktschulz/paper_pp_wind_gusts/README.md

 | `pp_qrf` | Postprocessing via QRF. |

-### Comments on the data structure
+### Data structure used

-The functions are based on the structure of the COSMO data, which was preprocessed to R-dataframes.
+The functions are based on the structure of the COSMO data, which is given by R-dataframes (generated from netCDF-files).
 We hope that the following comments will help the reader in understanding the code.

-The following table lists the variables names that we use in our data:
+The following table describes variable names that are referred to in the code:

 | Variable | Description |
 | ---- | ----------- |